North America’s Solarpunk Sustainability Agency

 Sustainability is made both ambiguous and invisible to old economic systems, even at times influenced by people without any formal academic training in environment, climate risk, or sustainability.
 Global markets are wiring up digital sustainability passports, competitors are innovating across climate technology readiness levels, regulatory systems are pushing extended producer responsibility, PCF lifecycle data is being tokenized, and governance frameworks led by authentic climate leaders will decide who gets to play and who gets locked out in the future.

-Workers have been locked out for decades.
-Further to that, older governance models treat young workers as implementers of decisions made by people with no stake in the future.
+Old governance models treat young workers as implementers of decisions made by people with no stake in the future.
 Compliance gets filed.
 Reports are published.
 Carbon intensity and carbon realities stay invisible across dozens of business functions.
 Nothing changes.
 Young workers leave.

 This fails because Gen Z and Gen Alpha have the most direct stake in ecological outcomes.
 Biodiversity isn't abstract for them, it's personal.
 It is the water quality where they live, the supply chains they work in, the ecosystems their children will inherit, the decisions that get made about all of it.
 They're not asking for permission to have voice.
 They expect it.